soutaro/steep/manual/annotations.md

 Supported annotations are:

 * `pure`: The method is a [pure method](https://github.com/soutaro/steep/wiki/Release-Note-1.1#type-narrowing-on-method-calls-590).
 This means the method will return a value of the same type during the block.
 Note that there is no validation, enforcement, or proof that the implementations of *pure* methods are actually pure.
+* `deprecated`: The method is deprecated.
+This means that the method is no longer recommended for use, and may be removed in the future.
+Developers can add the description to the annotation (ex. `%a{deprecated: since v0.9}`).
+* `steep:deprecated`: Same as `deprecated`.

 ### Example